bcrawford39GT/github_tutorial/README.md

 When using Visual Studios Code (VScode), the '# %%' above each section makes it a cell, which can be run individually by holding shift and pressing enter.

+## Static analysis for type errors

+This code has type hinting embedded in it.
+This will help a static analysis too, like mypy, detect type mismatches that would result in runtime errors.
+To install mypy, run:

+    conda install mypy

+To run mypy, you can pass an argument to a single source source file or to the top-level directory of a package.
+For example:

+    mypy github_examples

 ## Run the test cases (unit tests) using pytest